robinxpk/Seminar_ClimateNStatistics2425/README.md

-# Seminar Climate and Statistics
+# Seminar Climate and Statistics II

 Checkout the actual version of the [book](https://henrifnk.github.io/Seminar_ClimateNStatistics2425/).